 12. Surrogate Gardeners and/or Visitors Gardeners agree to supervise any visitor brought into the MCG.
 If a gardener has someone taking care of her/his plot during an absence, she/he is responsible for the behavior of the surrogate.
 Surrogates may only enter with the permission and knowledge of a member gardener.

-14. Agreement to Abide by These Rules Submission of payment indicates willingness to abide by the above rules and regulations.
+13. Agreement to Abide by These Rules Gardeners will abide by any additional rules and regulations posted by the MSTC.
+Failure to comply may result in forfeiture of the plot.
+Submission of payment indicates willingness to abide by the above rules and regulations.